pandelig/personal-website-svelte/src/lib/articles/VSCodeDebugWithGCPCE.md

 Now, let's get a simple Python script onto the newly created instance.

-1. Connect to the GCP CE instance via SSH using `gcloud`:
-    Using the local terminal session you opened earlier for authentication run:
+1. Connect to the GCP CE instance via SSH using `gcloud`.
+In the local terminal session you opened earlier for authentication, run:

     ```bash
     gcloud compute ssh my-debug-vm --zone YOUR_ZONE